IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_Part2.md

-# How I set up ETL process and automated reporting in my company (using Python) - part 2  (in progress)
+# How I set up ETL process and automated reporting in my company (using Python) - part 2

-In first part of the article I showed you how I put data from all the sources together and a simple example of a script that saved the gathered and transformed data to a new database (warehouse).
+In the first part of the article I showed you how I put data from all the sources together and a simple example of a script that saved the gathered and transformed data to a new database (warehouse).
 The ultimate goal is to use Airflow to make the script run automatically every night, so the data in the warehouse are still up to date.